-Fort Mandan, ND Toussaint Charbonneau returns with trade goods from the North West Company.
-An Indian child is given Rush’s Thunderbolts, a strong laxative.
+At Fort Mandan, interpreter Toussaint Charbonneau returns from the Knife River Villages with a large assortment of North West Company trade goods.
+A child is given Rush’s Thunderbolts, a strong laxative, and work on the new canoes continues.

 Trade Knives